entelognathus/Bothriolepis-characters-and-dataset/Character list of Bothriolepis.md

 > - The coding of *Bothriolepis chuandongensis* is ?.
 > - Yan *et al.* (in prep.): The coding of *Bothriolepis yunnanensis* is 0.

-44. Groove on ventral side of anterior median dorsal plate: (0) flat or absent; (1) developed
+44. Ventral median groove on ventral side of anterior median dorsal plate: (0) flat or absent; (1) developed
 > Luo *et al.* (2023), Character 44; Xian *et al*.
 (2025), Character 44.

 > - The coding of *Bothriolepis chuandongensis* is 1.
 > - Yan *et al.* (in prep.): The coding of *Bothriolepis yunnanensis* is 1.

-45. Groove on ventral side of posterior median dorsal plate: (0) flat or absent; (1) developed.
+45. Ventral median groove on ventral side of posterior median dorsal plate: (0) flat or absent; (1) developed.
 > Luo *et al.* (2023), Character 45; Xian *et al*.
 (2025), Character 45.

 > - The coding of *Bothriolepis chuandongensis* is ?.